Siminov/connect/README.md

   |- Time Interval + Screen Click

 ###### 5. Database Seeding
-Since it is build top on Siminov ORM, it provide all features related to database.
+Since it is build top on Siminov Core, it provide all features related to database.
 You can easly map your Core Data Object with database.

 	|- Database Create and Drop
 	|- Table Create and Drop